dmDaisy/capstoneTwo_deli/README.md

 ### Interesting Piece of Code
-**Helper method to prompt a choice from a generic ArrayList**: This is helpful for avoiding a super large UserInterface.java file, as well as increasing readibility.
+**Helper method to prompt a choice from a generic ArrayList**: In order to write fewer lines of code to reduce the size of UserInterface.java file, instead of manually printing large menus.

 ```java
     // helper method to print chosen array and prompt the user to select